frederic-perez/Python-playground/README.md

 A place for continuous learning of Python and software engineering through experimentation

+## Some Notes

+- Type checking is generally not Pythonic.
+In Python, it is more usual to use [duck typing](https://en.m.wikipedia.org/wiki/Duck_typing).

 ## Some interesting URLs

 - [Execute Python Online](http://www.compileonline.com/execute_python_online.php)